seriousManual/node-piglow/README.md

 piGlow.all = 100; //set all LEDs to 100

 //shorthand
-piGlow.all; //set all LEDs to 255
+piGlow.all; //set all LEDs to 255 (watch your eyes)

 piGlow.reset; //set all LEDs to 0
 ```